Gens: Patrician and plebeian gentes

 Despite the formal reconciliation of the orders in 367, the patrician houses, which as time passed represented a smaller and smaller percentage of the Roman populace, continued to hold on to as much power as possible, resulting in frequent conflict between the orders over the next two centuries.
 Certain patrician families regularly opposed the sharing of power with the plebeians, while others favoured it, and some were divided.

 Many gentes included both patrician and plebeian branches.
 These may have arisen through adoption or manumission, or when two unrelated families bearing the same nomen became confused.
 It may also be that individual members of a gens voluntarily left or were expelled from the patriciate, along with their descendants.
 In some cases, gentes that must originally have been patrician, or which were so regarded during the early Republic, were later known only by their plebeian descendants.

-By the first century BC, the practical distinction between the patricians and the plebeians was minimal.
-Nonetheless, with the rise of imperial authority, several plebeian gentes were raised to the patriciate, replacing older patrician families that had faded into obscurity, and were no longer represented in the Roman senate.
-Although both the concept of the gens and of the patriciate survived well into imperial times, both gradually lost most of their significance.
-In the final centuries of the Western Empire, patricius was used primarily as an individual title, rather than a class to which an entire family belonged.
+By the first century BC, the practical distinction between the patricians and the plebeians was largely symbolic, with only a few priesthoods and ceremonial offices restricted to patricians.
+However, such was their prestige that, beginning with the administration of Caesar, and continuing into imperial times, a number of families were raised to the patriciate, replacing older families that had become extinct or faded into obscurity, and which were no longer represented in the Roman senate.
+By the third century, the distinction between patricians and plebeians had lost its relevance.
+The emperor Constantine and his successors revived the title as a mark of distinction granted to individuals, rather than a class to which an entire family belonged.